jonsaj/cookupsdb/README.md

 });
 ```

+All methods are documented in [cookups dspec](https://github.com/umass-cs-326/team-cinnamon-crickets/blob/master/docs/dspec/dspec.md).
+Also, you can refer to 'databaseConsoleInput.js' to see actual implementation examples how to use the functions.

 Database Access Tool: databaseConsoleInput
 ============================================

 ##Using and testing the database functions

 ###databaseConsoleInput.js
-**databaseConsoleInput.js** is a Node.js program that accesses the cookups database.
-It provides example uses of each database feature.
-It will include the working features as they are implemented in the module. **Note** that this is not the module - It uses the module and demonstrates how to model a program to use the module.
+**databaseConsoleInput.js** is a Node.js program/tool that accesses the cookups database.
+It provides example uses of different database functions.
+It includes most of the module's features as they are implemented in the module, however, more advanced features don't take command line input, and instead have a hardcoaded object. **Note** that this is not the module - It uses the module and demonstrates how to model a program to use the module.

 run databaseConsoleInput.js